omicscode/eVaiutilities/README.md

-# exVai-analyzer
+# eVai-analyzer
- - exVaianalyzer for open genomics
+ - eVaianalyzer for open genomics
  - from variant annotation to filtering, preparating user reports and database and restapi human genomics

  ```